NU-Formula-Racing/telemetry-22/SERVERPROTOCOL.md

     "data":
         [
             {
-                "timestamp":
+                "timestamp": timestamp1,
-                "sensor1
+                "sensor1": value1,
                 ...
             },
             ...
         ]
 }
 ```
+Otherwise, it will return `"FILE NOT FOUND"`.

 - `REQUEST_HISTORIC_DATAFILE_BY_NAME name`
-The server shall return the structured contents of the requested datafile in the same JSON format as `REQUEST_HISTORIC_DATAFILE_BY_TIME`.
+The server shall return the structured contents of the requested datafile (if found) in the same JSON format as `REQUEST_HISTORIC_DATAFILE_BY_TIME`.
+Otherwise, it will return `"FILE NOT FOUND"`.

 - `END_SESSION name`
 Ends the session and renames the datafile.
 No commands may be sent other than `"BEGIN_SESSION"` until `"BEGIN_SESSION"` is sent.